rydmike/squircle_study/README.md

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult_low.png" alt="continuous_rectangle_border_mult_low"/>

+_**ShapeBorder** ContinuousRectangleBorder x 2.3529 vs. FigmaSquircle at smoothing 0.6_

 Especially not if we change the smoothness of the **FigmaSquircle** from **0.6** to maximum **1.0**.
 As shown below it then becomes an almost perfect match:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult_low_smooth_1.png" alt="continuous_rectangle_border_mult_low_smooth_1"/>

+_**ShapeBorder** ContinuousRectangleBorder x 2.3529 vs. FigmaSquircle at smoothing 1.0_

 At higher border radius, e.g. at 0.75x of stadium radius, the gap in visuals become more significant and the smoothing factor on **FigmaSquircle** does not really matter anymore:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/continuous_rectangle_border_mult.png" alt="continuous_rectangle_border_mult"/>

+_**ShapeBorder** ContinuousRectangleBorder x 2.3529, at 0.75x of its stadium border radius_

 At this border radius it might also be the **FigmaSquircle** that is the poorer squircle.

 The TIE fighter effect when using **ContinuousRectangleBorder x 2.3529** starts already at 0.6 times the stadium radius.

 #### Conclusion

 If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **ContinuousRectangleBorder x 2.3529** is **NOT** at an exact match for it, but it is **not** a bad Squircle shape.

-At border radius of < 0.5 times the stadium radius, and using smoothness 1.0 for the **FigmaSquircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons an exact match.
+At border radius of < 0.5 times the stadium radius, and using smoothness 1.0 for the **FigmaSquircle**, the **ContinuousRectangleBorder x 2.3529** is for practical visual comparisons a good fit.

 ### SquircleBorder PR

 A PR for a Squircle that was rejected in Flutter SDK.
 It was discussed here https://github.com/flutter/flutter/pull/27523.
-This is a RydMike code revival of the PR with some mods.
+This is a RydMike code revival of the PR with some minor mods.

 * shortName: SquircleBorder
 * from: Flutter rejected PR